Govindu1729/Software-Tools-Techniques-for-AI---mini-project/README.md

 trackio show --project urban-nest-rent-prediction
 ```

-For the Task 1 screenshot requirement, open the Trackio dashboard after the notebook run, make sure the compared runs for Grid Search, Random Search, and Bayesian Optimization are visible with their scores and hyperparameters, and save the screenshot as `screenshots/trackio_dashboard.png`.
+For Task 1, open the Trackio dashboard after the notebook run, ensure the compared runs for Grid Search, Random Search, and Bayesian Optimisation are visible with their scores and hyperparameters, and we included a screenshot of the dashboard as `screenshots/trackio_dashboard.png`.

 ## Docker Usage